british-transport-addon/British-Transport-Addon/README.md

-# Jet's Transit Addon
+# British Transport Addon

-Jet's Transit Addon (JTA) is a collection of decorative and functional blocks for use with the MTR mod.
+British Transport Addon (BTA) is a collection of decorative and functional blocks for use with the MTR mod and other supported mods.
-You can use the blocks provided by JTA to create realistic British Street, Rail, Road and all sorts of other British infrastructure.
+You can use the blocks provided by BTA to create realistic British Street, Rail, Road and all sorts of other British infrastructure.
 We aim to provide major updates every week.

 [Modrinth](https://modrinth.com/mod/jta)